AshleyDawson/SimplePaginationBundle/README.md

 ...
 ```

-Please note that this is **a very simple example**, some more advanced use-cases and interfaces are coming up.
+Please note that this is **a very simple example**, some advanced use-cases and interfaces are coming up (see below).

 Configuration
 -------------